velocitydb-org/.github/profile/README.md

 *   **Optimized Memory Management:** Features a zero-allocation caching layer and pre-allocated memtables for predictable performance under heavy load.
 *   **Versatile Operational Modes:** Supports both a high-durability production mode with Write-Ahead Logging (WAL) and an ultra-fast memory-only mode for transient data processing.
 *   **Rust-Powered Reliability:** Leverages Rust’s strict ownership model to provide a memory-safe environment with a minimal 1 MB binary footprint.

-VelocityDB is designed for modern infrastructure, offering a significant performance advantage over traditional solutions such as RocksDB, LMDB, and LevelDB.
-It provides the ideal foundation for edge computing, real-time analytics, and high-frequency financial systems.